ultmaster/runexe/readme.md

 # runexe

-Modified from the runexe from Saratov U.
+Modified from the runexe from Saratov SU.

 They have provided an exe in the polygon package.
 So this repository will be modified for *NIX only.